BelitK/Agent-Based/ex1/ex1/answers/answers.md

 ### Ex3

-Reflexive agent, because the agent just sends back a message as a result of getting a message without any logical proccessing, reasoning or planning.
+Reflexive agent, because the agent just sends back a message as a result of getting a message without any reasoning or planning.
 Static set of instructions.

 --------------------------
 ### Ex5